Tom Alberg, who guided Amazon and helped shape modern Seattle into a high-tech hub, dies at 82

 Best known for his early investment in Amazon, he served on the company’s board for 23 years and helped guide it through the years when it lost large amounts of money before it evolved into the powerhouse of e-commerce profit that now dominates retail in the U.S. and beyond.

-Amazon founder Jeff Bezos tweeted that Alberg was a “visionary and also just a wonderful, good man.
+Amazon founder Jeff Bezos tweeted that Alberg was “a visionary and also just a wonderful, good man.
 I was so lucky to have you in my life, Tom.”

-Bezos’s successor as CEO of Amazon, Andy Jassy, tweeted that although Alberg’s “professional & civic accomplishments were many,” what most impressed him “was his character — humble, high integrity, missionary, cared about his community — as good a guy as they come.”
+Bezos’ successor as CEO of Amazon, Andy Jassy, tweeted that although Alberg’s “professional & civic accomplishments were many,” what most impressed him “was his character — humble, high integrity, missionary, cared about his community — as good a guy as they come.”

 Before Amazon transformed retail, Alberg’s focus on technology clients helped grow Perkins Coie into the Northwest’s largest law firm, where he was lead outside counsel to Boeing and Alaska Airlines.
 And he took an executive role in McCaw Cellular, which later became AT&T Wireless.